 This system requires no plumbing.
 Simply wrap the wires around a section of water line entering the home to create a coil that serves as a conduit for the electromagnetic impulses that treat the water, then plug the unit into a standard 115-volt outlet.
 This system works with homes with hard water up to 19 grains per gallon.

-While this water softener is a significant investment when compared to other types of water softeners, it also removes many more impurities.
+While this water softener is a significant investment, it removes many more impurities than the average solution.
 It uses carbon and KDF filters to remove calcium, lime, iron, and other minerals that harden water.
 In addition to softening water, it removes other harmful contaminants such as mercury, chlorine, lead, herbicides, and pesticides, making a home’s water supply softer and healthier.

 With a flow rate of 7 to 8 gallons per minute, this water filtration system is well suited to families of four or fewer.
 It uses two main filters for softening the water to remove contaminants, both of which last about 3 months before needing to be replaced.
 Installation requires plumbing the system into the main water line that enters the home.